PVieira04/kaizenkingdom/README.md

 By combining market feedback, personal preference, and the desired branding objectives, we can confidently select the name that best captures the essence of our educational journey and creates a lasting impression.

 Decision: to be determined.

+## Application of Product

+This is one way I can see the product working:

+1. Kaizen Kingdom Website:

+- Serve as the main platform for the project.
+- Admin users will have access to manage the system.

+2. Organization Application Process:

+- Organizations interested in joining Kaizen Kingdom will apply through the website.
+- Application requires payment of a subscription fee based on a tiered pricing system.
+- Higher-tier organizations will have access to more teacher and student accounts.

+3. Organization Setup:

+- Once approved, the organization needs to be set up within Kaizen Kingdom.
+Admin users can create teacher and student accounts for the organization.
+- An option to upload an excel spreadsheet for bulk account creation could be provided.
+- Alternatively, a 1-click download feature can generate an excel spreadsheet with login information for all users.

+4. Account Management:

+- Teacher accounts will have the ability to view and change passwords for students within their school.
+- Students will be able to view and change their own passwords.

+5. Organization Name Change:

+- Organizations can submit a name change request, subject to availability.
+- Name changes will be reflected throughout the organization.
+- Each organization will have an associated ID for identification purposes.

+6. Teacher Features:

+- Teachers can create syllabi and develop questions for assessments.
+- Consider the possibility of including programmable questions with randomized numbers and automatically generated answers.

+7. Authentication:

+- Implement authentication mechanisms to ensure different access levels for student, teacher, and admin users.
+- Each user type will have access to specific features and functionalities.